gunsugunaydin/Online-Ticketing-System-Database-Management-Application/README.md

     psql -U group34 -d "Online Ticketing System Database" -a -f createdb.sql

 3. *Usage:*
-    After build and run the application, you can see the Online Ticketing System Database Menu in your java IDE.
+    After build and run the application, you can see the 'Online Ticketing System Database Menu' in your java IDE.

     #### Online Ticketing System Database Menu